prey/prey-node-client/README.md

 Also:

- - Finish Windows suppors.
+ - Finalize Windows support.
 There are still a couple of things missing.
  - Fix some of the actions which haven't been upgraded to used the current plugin API.
  - Add support for missing OS's to specific actions and providers (i.e. motion/sound detectors only work on OSX now).
  - Add auto-complete support for the Console driver.
 Would make testing much easier.